-If you want ongoing, sustainable, repeatable, predictable revenue for your nonprofit, you MUST take care of your donors.
+If you want ongoing, sustainable, repeatable, predictable revenue for your nonprofit, you MUST work on building donor relations.

 There’s no way around it.

 If you were a farmer and wanted a steady supply of milk from your cow, you’d have to take care of your cow, right?

 You’d have to feed her and make sure she has water.
 You’d have the vet check her over regularly and make sure she gets plenty of pasture time.

 You can’t just expect the cow to take care of herself.
 It doesn’t work that way.

 Similarly, if you want your donors to give money over and over again, it’s YOUR JOB to make them feel like they’re part of the team and that they’re needed.